-Excel's IF function that you learned about in this chapter is useful because it enables the computer to carry out alternative actions based on conditions you specify.
+Excel's IF function that you learned about on textbook page 396 is useful because it enables the computer to carry out alternative actions based on conditions you specify.

 The function uses an IF/THEN/ELSE structure similar to one you use every day.
-For example, you might say logical test is a condition that is either true or false.
-In the umbrella example, the logical test is raining = yes.
-This is either true or false.
+For example, you might say